 Part of the land within the flood planning area is located on the C2 Environmental Conservation zoned land and the other part on the RU2 Rural Landscape zoned land proposed to be rezoned to R2 Low Density Residential.
 The proposal is thus inconsistent with this direction.
 However, the part of the land within the flood planning area to be rezoned to R2 is only intended to be used for a stormwater detention basin and not for residential development.
-There will be specific DCP controls for the site to ensure that only a stormwater basin and no residential development is allowed in the flood planning area.
+There will be specific DCP controls for the site to ensure that only a stormwater basin and no residential development is allowed on land affected by the probable maximum flood.

 Moreover, the proposal is consistent with the rest of the requirements under this direction, as it will not permit development in floodway areas, and will not result in flood impacts to other properties.
 In addition, the proposal will not permit development for the purposes of residential accommodation in a high hazard area.
 Furthermore, flood evacuation and egress will be considered in the DA stage.
-Also, the planning proposal has been reviewed by the Biodiversity Conservation Division (BCD) which established that the proposal is consistent with the relevant provisions of the Flood Risk Management Manual 2023 and Ministerial Directions.
+Also, the planning proposal has been reviewed by the Biodiversity Conservation and Science Division (BCS) which established that the proposal is consistent with the relevant provisions of the Flood Risk Management Manual 2023 and Ministerial Directions.
 Therefore, the proposal is not likely to result in a significantly increased requirement for government spending on emergency management services, flood mitigation and emergency response measures.